 Now if you are not sure the big difference, refrigerated pickles have never been heated.
 I prefer these in taste over the other ones.
 Examples in the store are most pickles that you get in the refrigerator case but our favorite store bought one is Claussen's pickles - they are never heated.
 Examples of other pickles that have been heated are any you buy on the shelf that does not require refrigeration.

 These pickles do not get canned and they are really easy to make.
 They last about 4-6 weeks in the fridge - probably longer but ours don't last long enough to find out beyond that time.
 They take about a week before the flavor is really good, but you can eat them within a few days if you are in a hurry.
 I was when making these - I couldn't leave them sitting in the fridge that long without eating them 🙂

 What you will need to make refrigerator pickles

 It's nice because you do not need the extra canning equipment out for this.
 You do need to heat the brine and allow it to cool down, but you are not processing them.
 Take note I made these in pint jars but you can very easily make extra brine and make them in quart jars as well.

-- Ball pint jars or other canning jars with lids
+- Pint canning jars or jars with tight fitting lids

 - pickling cucumbers or regular will work too